ambernettech/chefdk-fundamentals/scene_06.md

 50
 -

 Here is that example expectation that I showed you earlier except now it is displayed here within this context.
-This states that when we converge the setup cookbook's default recipe we want to assert that the tree package has been installed.
+This states that when we converge the workstation cookbook's default recipe we want to assert that the tree package has been installed.

 -
 51